Chinese man guilty of defrauding Apple out of 1,500 iPhones

-The other big problem, federal prosecutors say, is that the iPhones he sent were fake.
-He now faces three years in prison and a fine under a plea agreement after pleading guilty to trafficking in counterfeit goods.

-Quan Jiang, 30, a former engineering student at a community college in Albany, Oregon, pleaded guilty on Wednesday.
-The U.S. Attorney’s office in Portland said Jiang would import the counterfeit devices from Hong Kong and submit them to Apple in exchange for genuine warranty replacement phones to be sold on the Chinese market.
+SALEM, Ore.
+(AP) - Over the span of two years, a Chinese national in Oregon sent devices that looked like iPhones to Apple, saying they wouldn’t turn on and should be replaced under warranty.
+He didn’t just submit a couple of the devices — he delivered in person or shipped to Apple around 3,000 of them.

-Jiang imported more than 2,000 inoperable counterfeit iPhones.
-He obtained approximately 1,500 genuine replacement iPhones, each with an approximate resale value of $600.
+Apple responded by sending almost 1,500 replacement iPhones, each with an approximate resale value of $600.

 Copyright © 2019 The Washington Times, LLC.